 Make your own food, whenever possible, instead of buying convenience foods.

-Plan a soup a bread night, a rice and beans night, an eggs night, a pancakes or waffles night, a leftovers night.
+Every week, plan a soup and bread night, a rice and beans night, an eggs night, a pancakes or waffles night, a leftovers night.
 These meals are so inexpensive.

 Pancakes and Waffles: Make your own from scratch to save the most money.
 Make a lot and freeze the extras.
 Twelve pancakes fit in a gallon freezer bag.
 Get more than one waffle iron at rummage sales or from your storage unit finds if you have a large family so you can get more done in less time.
 Waffles can be frozen too.